 Located in the Festival's vicinity are a number of outstanding attractions, so spend the day nearby before you spend the evening with us!

 Spending a few days in Bloomington-Normal?
 Book your stay with our sponsor hotels!
+For discounted rates and personal service we recommend:

 1801 Eastland Drive